10 Reasons You’ll Love the Louisiana Children’s Museum

 Fog Sculpture

 Created by a Japanese artist, this is one of two in the United States.
-This sculpture is amazing and is one of the exhibits you will find outside the children’s museum.
+This sculpture is amazing and is one of the outdoor spaces you will find at the children’s museum.
 Words can’t describe how great this sculpture is, you just have to see it yourself.

 Mississippi River Exhibit

 This is one of my favorite exhibits in the whole museum.
 I love that our kids get to learn about the Mississippi River and how important it is to New Orleans in such a fun, hands on interactive way.
-There’s a water wall, an interactive map of the river and more that allow children to follow the river from the Lake Itasca, MN through the Port of New Orleans all the way to the Gulf of Mexico.
+There’s a water wall, an interactive map of the river, a water table and more that allow children to follow the river from the Lake Itasca, MN through the Port of New Orleans all the way to the Gulf of Mexico.

 Mississippi River Exhibit at the Louisiana Children's Museum